-

 reported lost, Esther also found out that there was no local YWCA in Palo Alto.

-Instead, Esther arranged to stay at the Barker Hotel (a single residency
+Instead, Esther arranged to stay at the Barker Hotel (a single-residency

 Tatum.
 Dr. Tatum asked her what she was interested in studying.
 Esther replied:

-from shock, immediately arranged for Esther to stay at an available place in a
+After he recovered from his shock, Dr. Tatum immediately arranged for Esther to stay

-Esther expected), and told Esther to see him the next day.
-Esther arrived the next
+Stanford quarter started later than Esther expected), and told Esther to see him the

-day, only to find a milk-bottle with Drosophila, all with eyes the same color,
+Esther arrived the next day, only to find a milk-bottle with Drosophila, all

-except for one fly.
-Esther concluded that she was to determine why the one
+of which had eyes the same color, except for one fly.
+Esther concluded that she was to

 next quarter.